Tomasan7/JecnaAPI/internal_docs/Jecna_server.md

 ## Response
 - If the password or username is incorrect, the server will respond (`200 OK`) with a login problem page. (same as `/user/login-problem`)
 - If token3 is missing or incorrect, the user will be redirected (`302 Moved Temporarily`) to `/user/login-problem`.
-- If the login is successful, the user will be redirected (`302 Moved Temporarily`) to the page, form which the login happened. ([Referer header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer))
+- If the login is successful, the user will be redirected (`302 Moved Temporarily`) to either:
+  - the page, which the login happened from. ([Referer header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer))
+  - root (`/`) in case the user was already logged in when the login happened.